LCD Display Night Vision (NVIS) Design and Integration

-- Switch from normal to NVIS mode and operate independently as needed
+- Switch from normal LCD to NVIS mode and operate both functions, independently/as needed

 - Compliance to MIL-STD-3009